hhhwenjun/leetcode-note-java/Backtracking/Backtracking Tutorials.md

 -   Time complexity: $O(N!)$

     Unlike the brute force approach, we will only place queens on squares that aren't under attack.
 For the first queen, we have N options.
 For the next queen, we won't attempt to place it in the same column as the first queen, and there must be at least one square attacked diagonally by the first queen as well.
 Thus, the maximum number of squares we can consider for the second queen is N - 2.
-For the third queen, we won't attempt to place it in 2 columns already occupied by the first 2 queens, and there must be at least two squares attacked diagonally from the first 2 queens.
+For the third queen, we won't attempt to place it in 2 columns already occupied by the first two queens, and there must be at least two squares attacked diagonally from the first two queens.
 Thus, the maximum number of squares we can consider for the third queen is N - 4.
 This pattern continues, resulting in an approximate time complexity of $N!$.

-    While it costs $O(N^2)$ to build each valid solution, the amount of valid solutions S(N) does not grow nearly as fast as N!, so $O(N! + S(N) * N^2) = O(N!)$.
+    While it costs $O(N^2)$ to build each valid solution, the amount of good solutions S(N) does not grow nearly as fast as N!, so $O(N! + S(N) * N^2) = O(N!)$.

 -   Space complexity: $O(N^2)$

-    Extra memory used includes the 3 sets used to store board state, as well as the recursion call stack.
+    Extra memory used includes the 3 sets used to store board state and the recursion call stack.
 All of this scales linearly with the number of queens.
-However, to keep the board state costs $O(N^2)$, since the board is of size `N * N`.
+However, to keep the board state costs. $O(N^2)$, since the board is of size `N * N`.
 Space used for the output does not count towards space complexity.

 ## Backtracking Template